HL7-FAST/consent-management-server/README.md

 # FAST Consent Management Reference Implementation

-This is a FHIR server reference implementation of the [FAST Scalable Consent Management IG](https://build.fhir.org/ig/HL7/fhir-consent-management).
+This is the [FAST Consent Management Reference Implementation](https://github.com/HL7/fhir-consent-management) of the [FAST Scalable Consent Management IG](https://build.fhir.org/ig/HL7/fhir-consent-management).
 It is built on the [WildFHIR Community Edition](https://github.com/AEGISnetInc/WildFHIR) project and more detailed configuration information can be found in that repository.

 ## Foundry
-> [!NOTE]
+[!NOTE]
-> **TBD** A live demo will be hosted by [HL7 FHIR Foundry](https://foundry.hl7.org), where you will also be able to download curated configurations to run yourself.
+A live demo is hosted in the [HL7 FHIR Foundry](https://foundry.hl7.org), where you will also be able to download curated configurations to run yourself.

 ## Prerequisites
 Building and running the server locally requires either Docker or